joysmith/Creative-Advanced-CSS-Animations/04 creative button effects using css transforms/README-old.md

   letter-spacing: 3px;
   text-transform: uppercase;
   transition: all 0.5s;
+  transition: all 0.5s;
+  /* hiding the background i.e pseudo element outside the link */
   overflow: hidden;
 }

 a:before {
   content: "";

+  /* 🧒  Children property; parent a-tag, which is set as relative */ /* position:absolute - relative to the closest parent with position:relative. */
   position: absolute;
   top: 0;
   left: 0;